Mitigating Cross-Modal Distraction and Ensuring Geometric Feasibility via Affordance-Guided and Self-Consistent MLLMs for Task Planning in Instruction-Following Manipulation: INTRODUCTION

-Our approach uses Chain of Thought with self-consistency to counter performance drops from cross-modal distractions and leverages skill affordance to provide geometric feasibility information for MLLM.
+To this end, we propose to a new MLLMs with in-context learning model based on Chain of Thought with self-consistency to counter performance drops from cross-modal distractions and leverages skill affordance to provide geometric feasibility information for MLLM.
 We study task planning under closed-loop setting, where the robot iteratively selects actions using the new image input.
 Chain of Thought prompting \cite{ChainofThought} helps MLLM to reason through problems step by step, leading to better responses.
-Self-Consistency Verification in MLLM checks whether the model generates reliable outputs across multiple runs, enabling it to detect anomalies and maintain stable performance.
+Self-consistency verification in MLLM checks whether the model generates reliable outputs across multiple runs, enabling it to detect anomalies and maintain stable performance.
 Skill affordance refers to the likelihood that a skill can be successfully executed given a specific environment state and acts as the action precondition for executing certain skills.
-We encode crucial information for identifying geometric feasibility as preconditions, enabling verification of whether the decisions made by MLLM are feasible.
-Our contributions are as follows: \begin{enumerate} \item We construct a dataset designed for task planning in food preparation, categorizing different scenarios to evaluate various robotic capabilities. \item We adapt CoT with Self-Consistency to closed-loop task planning settings to combat reasoning loss caused by cross-modal distractions \item We build up action preconditions with predicates to enable MLLM to take geometric feasibility into consideration. \end{enumerate}
+We encode crucial information for identifying geometric feasibility as preconditions, enabling verification of whether the decisions made by MLLM are feasible. \\ Our contributions are as follows: \begin{noindentenum} \item We introduce QuARC, a benchmark that captures the four core requirements for effective task planning in instruction-following manipulation \item We identify cross-modal distraction and geometric infeasibility as key challenges when applying MLLMs to closed-loop instruction-following manipulation \item We leverage CoT with Self-Consistency and incorporate action preconditions via predicate-based representations for closed-loop instruction-following manipulation \item Extensive evaluations and ablation studies empirically validate the effectiveness of our proposed approach \end{noindentenum}